RuanCosta-Jitterbit/webappsnap/README.md

          : The CSS selector for the clickable item.

          `viewport`
-         : Each step can specify its own viewport which overrides either the outer dashboard or default viewport.
+         : Each step can specify its own viewport which overrides either the outer page or default viewport.

             `width`, `height`
             : Width and height (in pixels) for this step's viewport (if snapped).

 Some entries have a `comment` field.
 This is ignored, as are any other fields not mentioned above.

-[How to create a new dashboards configuration file](#how-to-create-a-new-dashboards-configuration-file) explains how a dashboards configuration file is created from scratch.

 ## Image file names